Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company runs an e-commerce website that uses Amazon DynamoDB where pricing for items is dynamically updated in real time.
 At any given time, multiple updates may occur simultaneously for pricing information on a particular product.
-This is causing the original editor’s changes to be overwritten without a proper review process.
+This is causing the original editor's changes to be overwritten without a proper review process.
 Which DynamoDB write option should be selected to prevent this overwriting?

 - [ ] Concurrent writes.
 - [x] Conditional writes.